 Let’s briefly cover these 15 headings in slightly more detail, so that you can gain a true appreciation of the Maine Coon cat breed.

-The Maine Coon is therefore similar to dogs in this respect, since these friendly large cats have been rated as one of the most friendly cat breeds to own.
+The Maine Coon is therefore similar to dogs in this respect since these friendly large cats have been rated as one of the most friendly cat breeds to own.

-For more information on this subject, make sure to get all the latest facts from my article ‘Are Maine Coon cats friendly?‘.
+For more information on this subject, make sure to get all the latest facts from my article are Maine Coon cats friendly?

 They are considered less ‘cat-like’ in their nature, when compared to other cat breeds, since they are less aloof, instead preferring to spend most of their time with their human family.

 Whilst these behavioral traits are closely linked to being ‘dog-like’, you might also be surprised to hear that Maine Coons enjoy these games too!

 4. Social Bonds

-Both animals are confident, and good with strangers, though the female Maine Coon might take more time to warm up, than their male counterpart.
+Both animals are confident, and good with strangers, though the female Maine Coon might take more time to warm up, than their male counterparts.

-Owners will likely find that the male Maine Coon wil bond more closely to their key owner i.e. the owner they spend most of their time with).
+Owners will likely find that the male Maine Coon will bond more closely to their key owner i.e. the owner they spend most of their time with).

 5. Physical Attributes

-Nature has created some amazing looking animals, and the dog and Maine Coon cat are definitely winners in the looks department.
+Nature has created some amazing-looking animals, and the dog and Maine Coon cat are definitely winners in the looks department.

 The Maine Coons highly sociable nature is yet another reason leading many individuals to claim Maine Coons acts like dogs.

 Everyone knows that dogs are very loyal to their family, but did you also know that Maine Coon cats are too?

 Whilst many cat breeds are considered fickle, happily transferring their love to another individual offering them more tasty food, the Maine Coon is different.

 8. Follows You

 These nosey animals want to know what their owners are up to at all times, and love the social connection they share with their family members.

 Dogs have a pack mentality, so treat their owners as if they are part of their pack.
-Maine Coons seemed to share this trait too, making them very dog like.
-They will therefore follow their ‘leaders’ a.k.a. humans.
+Maine Coons seemed to share this trait too, making them very dog-like.

 9. Good Family Pet

-This is yet another reason where Maine Coons act like dogs, since the majority of dog breeds are also considered to be good family pets.
+This is yet another reason why Maine Coons act like dogs since most dog breeds are also considered good family pets.

 10. Highly Trainable

-One of the key characteristics supporting theories that Maine Coons act like dogs, is that they are highly trainable.
+One of the key characteristics supporting theories that Maine Coons act like dogs is that they are highly trainable.

 11. Dog Walking

-The Maine Coon cat breed is slightly different though, since many are more than happy to be taken for a walk, as if they were a dog!
+The Maine Coon cat breed is slightly different though since many are more than happy to be taken for a walk as if they were a dog!

-They adapt particularly well to cat leashes such as these being sold on Amazon, if you are interested in taking your indoor Maine Coon cat out for some much needed exercise.
+They adapt particularly well to cat leashes such as these being sold on Amazon if you are interested in taking your indoor Maine Coon cat out for some much-needed exercise.

-They are not naturally aloof creatures, and are happiest when they get to spend the majority of their time with their owners.
+They are not naturally aloof creatures and are happiest when they get to spend the majority of their time with their owners.

 If you are away from the home on a regular basis, consider purchasing a second Maine Coon cat to keep your first one company.

-This is no different from the Maine Coon cat, since this breed are known to have a higher than average intellect level.
+This is no different from the Maine Coon cat since this breed is known to have a higher than average intellect level.

 Although technically not a lap cap, the majority of Maine Coon cats do enjoy a cuddle with their owners, like dogs do, from time to time.

 15. Sleeping Habits

-Both dogs and Maine Coons alike, enjoy sleeping in their owners bedrooms during the night.
+Both dogs and Maine Coons alike, enjoy sleeping in their owner’s bedrooms during the night.